ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 an entire dataset, a training procedure may operate on a small subset of data or on the outputs of a handful of tasks.

-Dependencies can be encoded by passing object IDs (which are the outputs of tasks) into other tasks.
+Dependencies can be encoded by passing futures (which are the outputs of tasks) into other tasks.

 {% highlight python %}
 import numpy as np